atampy25/simple-mod-framework/docs/RPKG Mods.md

 `MyAmazingMod` can be placed in the load order.

-The GUI supports importing RPKGs, and will automatically create this structure.
+The GUI supports importing single RPKGs, and will automatically create this structure.